Welcome to DeKalb County's Career Site!

 DeKalb County is an Equal Opportunity Employer.
 DeKalb County Government prohibits discrimination based on race, color, religion, age, disability, sex, sexual orientation, or national origin.
 This policy pertains to every level of government and all County implemented and/or sponsored programs and services.
 This includes, but is not limited to, recruitment, selection, hiring, compensation, training, placement, advancement, demotion, transfer, lay-off, recall, termination and all conditions of employment.

-Non-Discrimination and Anti-Harassment Employment Policy: It is the policy of DeKalb County to ensure equal employment opportunity without discrimination or harassment on the basis of race, color, national origin, religion, sex, pregnancy, sexual orientation, age, disability, political affiliation or opinion, or any other characteristic protected by law.
-DeKalb county prohibits and will not tolerate any such discrimination or harassment.
+Non-Discrimination and Anti-Harassment Employment Policy: It is the policy of DeKalb County to ensure equal employment opportunity without discrimination or harassment on the basis of race, color, national origin, religion, sex, pregnancy, sexual orientation, transgender status (gender identity or expression), age, disability, genetic information, political affiliation or opinion, or any other characteristic protected by law.
+DeKalb County prohibits and will not tolerate any such discrimination or harassment.

 Americans with Disabilities Act Accommodation: DeKalb County Government is an equal opportunity employer committed to the full inclusion of all qualified individuals by providing access, and reasonable accommodation for the known physical or mental limitations of applicants, employees and individuals with disabilities.
 In accordance with federal and state disability laws, such accommodation shall enable the applicant or employee to be considered for the position sought, to satisfactorily perform the essential job functions of the position in question, and to enjoy equal benefits and privileges of employment as enjoyed by all employees.